-As said, as any asset of a debtor may be arrested in order to obtain security (or for that matter in enforcement of a judgment or award), a sister ship may be arrested.
+As mentioned earlier, any asset of a debtor may be arrested in order to obtain security (or may be used to satisfy an existing judgment or award), a sister ship may therefore be arrested.
 Ships not owned by the debtor cannot be arrested, i.e. only under extra-ordinary circumstances whereby the court "pierces the corporate veil".
-If a ship is owned by more than one owner, the ship can still be arrested for a claim against one of these "associated" owners.
+If a ship is owned by more than one owner, the ship can still be arrested for a claim against one of the "associated" owners.

-In an important decision rendered in 2014 the Supreme Court widely interpreted the sister ship / bare boat charterer - clause of Article 3(4) last paragraph Brussels Arrest Convention 1952 ("a person other than the registered owner") in favour of the claimant seeking security.
+In an important decision rendered in 2014, the Supreme Court widely interpreted the sister ship / bare boat charterer - clause of Article 3(4) last paragraph Brussels Arrest Convention 1952 ("a person other than the registered owner") in favour of the claimant seeking security.
 An arrest on a sister ship based on Article 3(4) need not necessarily be on a bare boat charter.